Navi (The Legend of Zelda): Reception

-In the character's defense, Brendan Main writing for The Escapist argues that while Navi is undeniably annoying, she is also indispensable in the game and extremely useful, citing her role in the Z-targeting system and her role as a gameplay prompt through physically changing colours near secrets and danger.
+In the character's defense, Brendan Main, writing for The Escapist, argues that while Navi is undeniably annoying, she is also indispensable in the game and extremely useful, citing her role in the Z-targeting system and her role as a gameplay prompt through physically changing colours near secrets and danger.
 He even goes as far as claiming that Navi is the greatest partner to grace a videogame.
-IGN's Chris Reed also stressed on her utility and listed her as one of the "best video game wingmen ever", commenting that "she does everything a good sidekick should do: She tells you how to work the game's controls, reminds you what to do next when you forget, and gives you hints when you get stuck".
-Ryan Lambie writing for Den of Geek included Navi in a list of "The 10 Most Memorable Characters" in The Legend of Zelda: "She may be little more than a point of light with wings, but Navi is nevertheless a recognizable and important character in the Zelda canon".
+IGNs Chris Reed also stressed her utility, feeling it important to have a character who helps the player get unstuck.
+Ryan Lambie, writing for Den of Geek, called her a "recognizable and important character in the Zelda canon."